 Therefore, God exists.

-For Augustine’s related account of divine illumination, go here.
+For Augustine’s related account of divine illumination, which is an account of how we come to know eternal truths, go here.

 For Leibniz’s account of God and eternal truth, go here.